bgcarlisle/Numbat/docs/forms.md

 a new position marked by a bold white outline.
 For ease of re-ordering elements, you can vertically collapse an element's editor by clicking on the "collapse/expand" button at the top right.
-Changing the order of elements within a form will not cause any data loss.
+Changing the order of elements within a form will *not* cause any data loss.

 You can delete an element by clicking "Delete" in the top right corner of any element in the form editor.
 (You will be prompted with "Yes, delete" and "Do not delete" before this change is saved to the database.)
-Deleting an element will result in potential data loss, as this will also delete the column containing any data that has been extracted for that element already.
+Deleting an element *will result in potential data loss*, as this will also delete the column containing any data that has been extracted for that element already.
 Of course, if no extractions have been done yet with this form, no data loss is possible.

+Changing an extraction element after extractions are already complete may result in data loss, depending on the nature of the changes applied.

+Changing an element's Display Name will not result in data loss.
+Changing an element's database name will not result in data loss.

+Removing options from a Single Select element *will not* result in data loss, because the data are stored as text in a single column.
+Removing options from a Multi Select element *will* result in data loss, because the data are stored as TRUE/FALSE responses to each option, each in a column of its own.

 ## Documenting an extraction form

+Numbat provides two methods for documenting an extraction form:

+1. JSON-formatted export (`.json`), and
+2. Markdown-formatted description (`.md`) export.

+These are both available in the Forms table visible after choosing "Extraction forms" from the Numbat menu.

+The `.json` export provides a machine-readable file that contains the exact specification of your Numbat form in a format that can be read back into Numbat to produce exactly the same form that was exported.
+This file can be used as a backup of an in-progress project, sent to other researchers to be used in other projects or for reproducibility, or to document the exact extraction form used in a previously completed project.
+This file is not meant to be read by a human.

+The `.md` export provides a human-readable file that contains an exact description of your Numbat form in a format that can be converted into a Word document (via pandoc or R Studio, for example) and inserted into a research protocol or the appendix of a publication.
+This file is not meant to be machine-readable, and Numbat is not designed to interpret an `.md` file to construct a form that matches the description provided in one.

 ---